 Good drainage is essential.
 They appreciate watering in spring and summer during dry spells in their early days, but are tough and undemanding once established.
 Although frost-sensitive, they can be protected from milder frosts if grown under a tree or shrub canopy.
+Fertilise and apply an organic mulch around the plants in late winter or early spring.

-Clivias seem subject to few diseases.
-Pests include snails, which can destroy the flowers, or more seriously, the scary black and yellow striped amaryllis caterpillars (also known as the lily borers), which can cause a lot of damage to the whole plant in a very short time and should be dealt with promptly, using a product such as Success, Dipel or a pyrethrum spray.
-They can also be picked off by hand and squashed!
 Clivias can be propagated by dividing the clumps at any time of year, or by sowing the fleshy seed, which will take around four to five years to produce a flowering plant.
-It is interesting to note that the colour of the seeds mirrors the colour of the flower, so that yellow-bloomed Clivia have yellow seeds whereas the orange sorts produce orange-red seeds.
+It is interesting to note that the colour of the seeds mirrors the colour of the flower, so that yellow-bloomed Clivia have yellow seeds (pictured at left) whereas the orange sorts produce orange-red seeds.
 I usually leave some of the seeds on the plant as they are rather decorative.

 There are six species of Clivia, with Clivia miniata being the only one with upturned flowers.
 The remaining ones have pendulous blooms: the hybrid Clivia x cyrtanthiflora is the one with semi-pendulous flowers most commonly seen in Sydney gardens.

 I have found Clivia to be an excellent cut flower, lasting up to a week in a vase.